IsaacAlves7/crud-projects/README.md

-# 🆕🔠 It's a repository of CRUD Projects for different languages 🔄🚮
+# 🆕🔠 It's a repository of CRUD Projects for different langs 🔄🚮
 <p>It's a simple project of CRUD project.</p>

 <div align="left">